UniMath/agda-unimath/src/simplicial-type-theory/horizontal-composition-simplicial-edges-functions.lagda.md

 open import simplicial-type-theory.directed-interval-type
 open import simplicial-type-theory.horizontal-composition-simplicial-arrows-functions
 open import simplicial-type-theory.simplicial-arrows
-open import simplicial-type-theory.simplicial-edges
+open import simplicial-type-theory.directed-edges
 ```

 </details>

 ## Idea

-Given a simplicial edge `α` between functions `f g : A → B` and a simplicial
+Given a directed edge `α` between functions `f g : A → B` and a simplicial edge
-edge `β` of functions `f' g' : B → C`, we may
+`β` of functions `f' g' : B → C`, we may
-{{#concept "horizontally compose" Disambiguation="simplicial edges of functions" Agda=horizontal-comp-simplicial-hom}}
+{{#concept "horizontally compose" Disambiguation="directed edges of functions" Agda=horizontal-comp-simplicial-hom}}
-them to obtain a simplicial edge of functions `f' ∘ f →₂ g' ∘ g`.
+them to obtain a directed edge of functions `f' ∘ f →₂ g' ∘ g`.
 The horizontal
 composite is constructed by "synchronously traversing `α` and `β`", defined on
 the underlying [simplicial arrows](simplicial-type-theory.simplicial-arrows.md)
 as: